 Small and Medium Enterprises Development Support Unit (SMEDSU) is the official body designed by the Department of Entrepreneurship to link the academia with the industry.
 SMEDSU is the one and only such institution in Sri Lanka that provides a complete Career Development Path for entrepreneurs.
 Internal students of the department have the chance of sharing the experience of practicing entrepreneurs by joining the activities organised by SMEDSU.
 Annually, it offers scholarships for the undergraduates with poor financial background in Faculty of Humanities and Social Sciences and Faculty of Applied Sciences.
 SMEDSU has been a well known resource center for both the academic staff members and the undergraduates of the faculty for carrying out their research studies, other academic projects and assignments.
 This unit is administering extension courses for the practicing entrepreneurs of the country.
 At present around 250 entrepreneurs and prosp ective entrepreneurs are getting their education under this unit.
-Courses offered by the SMEDSU are as follows:
+Courses offered by the SMEDSU are as

-- Diploma in Entrepreneurial Business Management - (D EBM) - Advanced Diploma in Entrepreneurial Business Management - (AD EBM) - Postgraduate Diploma in Entrepreneurial Business Management (PGD EBM) - Master's Degree in Entrepreneurship -(MEntr)
+- Advanced Certificate in Entrepreneurial Business Management (AC EBM) - Diploma in Entrepreneurial Business Management (D EBM) - Higher Diploma in Entrepreneurial Business Management (HD EBM) - Master's in Entrepreneurship